The Complete Guide to a Political Campaign Budget

 Spending less on office supplies

-Office supplies can be a big expense for campaigns.
-Whenever possible, utilize MiniVAN and technology to input data directly and reduce the need for paper and toner.
+Office supplies can be a big expense.
+Whenever possible, input data directly into the campaign software and cut back on the need for paper and toner.
 Reuse paper lists and print on the backsides (just be sure it is clear which is the old vs. new side).
 Depending on the printer/computer, there may also be settings to reduce the amount of toner you use with each print.
 When you notice that you are starting to get low on supplies, you can also ask your super-volunteers to bring supplies from home.
 Many people have a surplus of these items at home and won’t mind chipping in.

 Having enough phones to call voters

-Depending on your race, burner cell phones may be another big expense for your campaign.
+Depending on your race, burner cell phones may be another big expense.
 When you run out of phones at a phone bank, ask your volunteers with unlimited minute plans to make calls on their personal phones.
 Some will refuse, but a few will oblige.
 Always have extra canvassing packets at phone banks and ask volunteers if they would go canvass instead of phone bank if you run out of phones.
-You can also show volunteers how to make calls using technology like Google Call as a last resort but be forewarned that area codes on these phones will be unfamiliar to recipients and decrease your voter contact.
+You can also show volunteers how to make calls using phone technology as a last resort but be forewarned that area codes on these phones will be unfamiliar to recipients and decrease your voter contact.

 How much should I spend on signs?

-Simply put, political campaign signs are really expensive and can eat into your budget.
+Political campaign signs are expensive and can eat into your budget.
 They also take a bunch of time to put up and distribute to volunteers.
-But many campaigns can’t get away with doing zero signs (people will complain that they aren’t seeing any and that the campaign isn’t active enough) so we caution campaigns to spend as little as possible on them.
-Before you purchase signs, make sure you have mapped out exactly where they will go and how many you need so you’re not purchasing signs that will sit around your campaign office.
+But many campaigns can’t get away with doing zero signs because people will complain that they aren’t seeing any and that the campaign isn’t active enough.
+So, we caution campaigns to spend as little as possible on them.
+Before you purchase signs, make sure you have mapped out exactly where they will go and how many you need so you’re not buying expensive signs that will sit around your campaign office.